Ahnfelt/type-inference-by-example/part1/article.md

 }
 ```

-Since there’s no type annotation for x, and no explicit return type, we'll have to infer those.
+Since there’s no type annotation for `x`, and no explicit return type, we'll have to infer those.

-For this, we can generate two fresh type variables $1 and $2, and add those to our syntax tree:
+For this, we can generate two fresh type variables `$1` and `$2`, and add those to our syntax tree:

 ```js
 function f(x : $1) : $2 {